The Tackle

 28. Watch the eyes of someone you love as they open a special gift.

-29. Play football in the yard with the whole family on Christmas afternoon.
+29. Play football in the yard with the whole family.

 30. Put pumpkin pie on your shoe, pretend you came in from outside, and then when someone notices the “poop,” wipe it off with your finger and eat it.
 (My brother’s idea – and it was hilarious!
 My grandma is the one who noticed.)